voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **INACTIVE** = `"INACTIVE"`

-A participant did not enable audio, video, or screen-share and, therefore, is not connected to any stream.
+A participant did not enable audio, video, or screen-share and is not connected to any stream.

 ___